 Sensory processing can affect one sense or multiple senses depending on the individual.
 You will often see the two terms below when describing someone's sensory sensitivities.

-- Hypersensitivity- Over-responsive to sensory input, includes fight or flight response.
+- Hypersensitivity- Over-responsive to sensory input, including fight or flight response.

 - Hyposensitivity- Under-responsive to sensory input, they need extra input.